AltahhanAi/Data_Science/docs/content/unit4/04_03a_multi_layer_multi_output.md

 **In the previous lesson we have covered a linear regression model with multiple outputs.
 In this lesson we extend this idea into models that have multiple layers with different activation function.**

 The layers should be defined in a way that do not reduce them into one layer in order to justify the added complexity of the new layers.
-This is not a strict guideline but it undesirable to have redundant layers that can be otherwise replaced by fewer layers.
+This is not a strict guideline but it is undesirable to have redundant layers that can be otherwise replaced by fewer layers.
 The reducibility of the layers is tightly connected to the form of the activation function.

-An activation function is a function that we pass the output though in order transforms the output into a form that more useful for our model.
+An activation function is a function that we pass the output through in order to transform the output into a form that is more useful for our model.
 The activation function can be linear or non-linear.
 In fact, so far we can say that we have been implicitly using an identity activation function (i.e.) the output stays as is.
 The non-linearity of the activation function is a powerful tool that can transform an input into an output that has gone through considerable processing.
 The result of such a model with multiple layers and non-linear and linear activation function for each layer is called a neural network.

 ##Non-linear one-output regression using multi-layer models

 We start with the latest architecture that we have developed in the previous sections and amend it to suit our needs.
 Please bear in mind that we are building the simplest feedforward neural network here, but there are much more complex networks architecture that you will see later in the machine learning and deep learning modules.

 We will adopt an approach where we will now develop an architecture that will allow us to adapt the basis function that we have assumed previously as being fixed.
-The number of the features are usually fixed in neural networks because it corresponds with number of neurons in a layers.
+The number of the features are usually fixed in neural networks because it corresponds with number of neurons in a layer.
 Other techniques such as support vector machine allow for the flexibility of the adapting the number of feature basis according to the dataset but on the expense of less efficiency during the prediction.
 In neural networks the adaptation takes place in changing the expressing powers of the basis function by changing the weights of the hidden layer.
 Below we show how we move from a fixed basis model architecture into flexible adapted basis model architecture.

 <figure role="group">
   <img src="../images/DS_IMG210.png" alt="Top: Schematic representation of a multiple outputs multi-layers linear regression model with fixed basis.
 Bottom: Schematic representation of a non-linear, multi-layer, neural network model with adaptive basis." />